StavC/WaCSim/doc/experiment_config_docs.rst

 ``error``: This log level only displays error-level log events and above.
 Errors may indicate that something has gone wrong with the simulation and are cause for investigation.
 However, they are not always a problem.

 ``critical``: This log level will only display critical-level log events.
 Critical errors will always cause the simulation to shut down.
-DHALSIM shutdowns are typically caused by typos or errors in the configuration files and are the first place to check to solve them.
+WaCSim shutdowns are typically caused by typos or errors in the configuration files and are the first place to check to solve them.

 batch_simulations